Optimal Control Theory of the (2+1)-Dimensional BTZ Black Hole: Optimal processes in energy representation

 In this case, the final configuration is a static ($a_\tau=0$) BTZ black hole with $E_\tau = 103\, E_0$ and $S_\tau = 11\, S_0$.
 It is characterized by a significant increase in energy and entropy, $\delta E = +10226\% $ and $\delta S = +992\%$, as shown on Figs. \ref{figESJt0} and \ref{figESJa0}.
 Note that the profiles on Fig. \ref{figESJa0}, with respect to $a$, are multi-valued functions, since the specific spin $a(t)$ has a local maximum (Fig. \ref{figat0}).

 The results indicate that the optimal process is driven by accretion, whereby matter or energy is supplied to the system.
 This leads to an initial increase in the black hole’s energy, entropy, and angular momentum, with the specific spin peaking at $a_{\text{peak}} \approx 0.994$ (Fig. \ref{figat0}).
-Beyond this peak, $a(t)$ gradually decreases -- naturally avoiding any violation of the third law -- and ultimately vanishes in the final state.
-This final configuration corresponds to the endpoint of the associated geodesic trajectory in the $(S, J)$ space (Fig. \ref{figSJ0}).
+Beyond this peak, $a(t)$ gradually decreases --- naturally avoiding any violation of the third law --- and ultimately vanishes in the final static state.
+The latter corresponds to the endpoint of the associated geodesic trajectory in the $(S, J)$ space (Fig. \ref{figSJ0}).
 The subsequent evolution of the BTZ system can then be understood by analyzing the static case discussed in Sec. \ref{secStaticBTZEnergyrep}.